Policing & Community Safety Initiatives

 Does Minneapolis have a police department?

 Yes, Minneapolis has a police department.
-The Minneapolis Police Department (MPD) currently has 571 officers, including 496 officers assigned to the patrol division, the unit that answers 911 emergency calls.
-MPD would like to increase that number to 513 next year.
+The Minneapolis Police Department (MPD) currently has 578 sworn officers, including nearly 500 officers assigned to the patrol division, the unit that answers 911 emergency calls.
+MPD's funding allows for up to 731 sworn officers in 2024.

 How much funding is allocated for police and public safety?

-- Funds 731 sworn officers in the MPD and four classes of new recruits in each year of the budget
+- Funds for 731 sworn officers in the Police Department and 8 classes of new recruits in each year of the budget, additionally investing $7.1 million for overtime and contracting with other law enforcement entities.

 What changes or enhancements have been made to public safety in Minneapolis?